leomeyer/OpenHAT/openhatd/docs/ports.md

 Port list specifications are a space-separated list that allow the following components:

 - An asterisk `*` includes all ports of the model.
-- Port IDs that must match exactly
+- Port IDs that must match exactly, separated by space.
-- `id=regex`: All ports whose ID matches the specified regular expression
+- `id=regex`: All ports whose ID matches the specified regular expression.
-- `group=regex`: All ports whose group matches the specified regular expression
+- `group=regex`: All ports whose group matches the specified regular expression.
-- `tag=regex`: All ports who have at least one tag that matches the specified regular expression
+- `tag=regex`: All ports who have at least one tag that matches the specified regular expression.

 All components, except `*`, can be inverted by prepending an exclamation mark `!`.

 Regular expressions are implemented using PCRE, the [Perl Compatible Regular Expressions library by Philip Hazel](http://www.pcre.org).
 Refer to the [Regular Expression Syntax](http://www.pcre.org/current/doc/html/pcre2pattern.html) for more information.

+Port IDs must be specified with the correct case.
 Regular expression searches are case insensitive.

 Examples: